danielevirzi/Optimizing_Multi-Class_Logistic_Regression_with_Gradient-Based_Methods/README.md

    - *BCDG with Gauss-Southwell rule*.
 7. Choose a pubicly available dataset and test methods on this.
 8. Analyze *Accuracy vs CPU Time*.
-9. Describe what you did on a PDF file.
-10. Submit project.